Ancient-Majik-Tech/Learn.Tutorial.MainCollect/MainProjects/AI/Systems/AIBindSys.md

 ### Welcome

-Welcome to the [System Name] System's documentation page.
+Welcome to the AI Category Binder System's documentation page.
 This page is dedicated to helping you understand the system and its features.
 However please note that for understanding how to use the project you should check out [Learning][Page Learn Home] for all the dedicated learning for the given project.

 ### System Details

 - Details
-	- Name:
+	- Name: AI Category Binder
-	- SystemID:
+	- SystemID: AIMain.AIBinder
-	- IDPiece:
+	- IDPiece: AIBinder
-	- Version:
+	- Version: V 1.0.0
-	- Implimented Version: [Project Version Added]
+	- Implimented Version: V P 0.0.1.0
-	- Last Changed: [Last Changed Project Version]
+	- Last Changed: V P 0.0.1.0
 	- Tags

-[System Desc]
+This system binds the AI Category to a given feature.

 ### Features

 - Features
+	- [AI Category Binder][Feat Binder]

-### [Feature Name] Feature
+### AI Category Binder Feature

-[Feature Desc]
+This feature is the owner of the project category "AI"

 - Details
-	- Status: [Active|Planned]
+	- Status: Active
 	- Version: V 1.0
-	- FeatureID: [FeatureID]
+	- FeatureID: AIBinder
-	- Impliment System Version: [Implimented System Version]
+	- Impliment System Version: V 1.0.0
-	- Last Change [Last System Version Changed]
+	- Last Change V 1.0.0
+	- Tags
+		- [CategoryBind][Tag Feat CatBind]< AI >